Wood Privacy Fence

 All types of wood used for fencing can be treated with a water-repellent solution to help resist warping.
 These solutions also protect against insect damage.
 While most choose to leave their fences a natural color, there are many shades of stain and paint to choose from.
 Homeowners and businesses can plan the color of their fence to coordinate with its surroundings.
 These finishes also help seal the wood, giving it a longer life.

-Information here provided by the American fence Association.
+**Information provided by the American Fence Association.